6.2 Electrical Stimulation Modalities

 IFC: Interferential Current

 IFC crosses two medium-frequency channels to generate a therapeutic low-frequency "beat" in the tissue where the channels intersect.
-Because the carrier frequency is high (around 4000 Hz), skin resistance is lower and patients tolerate higher intensities than with direct low-frequency stimulation.
-IFC is commonly used for deep pain control and edema management, with four electrodes arranged so the target tissue lies at the intersection.
+Because the carrier frequency is high (around 4000 Hz), skin resistance (impedance) is lower and patients tolerate higher intensities than with direct low-frequency stimulation.
+IFC is commonly used for deep pain control and edema management, with four electrodes arranged so the target tissue lies at the crossing point of the two circuits.
+The beat frequency equals the difference between the two channels: a 4000 Hz channel and a 4100 Hz channel produce a 100 Hz beat.

 Iontophoresis